The right coat of paint can enhance the overall appearance of your home while protecting it from the elements.

 - Yenkin Majestic Paint Diamond Hard Acrylic Enamel

-- True Value HPX9-QT Premium WeatherAll
+- True Value WAES9-QT Premium WeatherAll

-All latex paints are water based although there isn’t actually any latex inside.
+All latex paints are water-based although there isn’t actually any latex inside.
 It has become a bit of an industry jargon but really it has acrylic resins or vinyl.
 The enamel part simply means that it has a hard finish and that it has some sheen.
 This makes the Valspar great for doors and trim.

+#2.
 Diamond Brite Paint 80000 Latex Gloss Enamel

 Diamond Brite Paint is the best exterior house paint if you are looking for a premium quality latex enamel.
 We consider this paint the main competitor of the Valspar 65000 Premium series.
 Overall, we think it is pretty much neck in neck in terms of quality, so really the difference is in color selection.

+#3.
 Rust-Oleum Zinsser PermaWhite Exterior Semi-Gloss

 Rust-Oleum makes solid house paints and the Perma-White is no exception.
 It is the best exterior house paint that is self-priming and provides a great semi-gloss shine.
 This particular exterior house paint is designed to protect against mold and mildew for up to 5 years.

-The Perma-White is also a 100% acrylic, which means the acrylic resin is not diluted in any way with cheaper materials like vinyl.
+The Perma-White is also 100% acrylic, which means the acrylic resin is not diluted in any way with cheaper materials like vinyl.
 It also makes it suitable for all applications and is very flexible, breathable, and has good flow characteristics.

+#4.
 Yenkin Majestic Paint Diamond Hard Acrylic Enamel

 Additionally, we like the fact that it pretty much has no odor, which is quite annoying with some other paints we tested.
 This means you don’t have to wear a gas mask trying to apply it.
 However, this does not mean you should get your hands on it or keep it around your children.
 It is still quite toxic to ingest.
 Also, if you get it on your hands, it will be difficult to get off and leave your hands sticky.